Teachers Utilize Grants to Fund Physical Education Program Needs

 - PE and Health teachers at networking events including state, national PE conferences

 Like Hull, other teachers take a no-stone-left-unturned approach to finding funding.
-Many, including Brandon Wolff (Maize South Middle School, Kan.) and Jackie Clark (Rock River Intermediate School, Wisc.) applied for grants to help purchase adidas Zone for IHT Spirit wrist heart rate monitors and IHT Spirit System assessment software for their P.E. programs.
+Many, including Brandon Wolff (Maize South Middle School, Kan.) and Jackie Clark (Rock River Intermediate School, Wisc.) applied for grants to help purchase IHT Zone wrist heart rate monitors and IHT Spirit System assessment software for their P.E. programs.
 Their searches proved exhausting but fruitful in the end.

 “It took me three years and five grants to land enough money,” Clark said.
 Clark won grants from:

 - Wal-Mart Foundation

 - Local Educational Foundation Grant – Shopko Grant